 One of the highlights is the award-winning cabaret spectacular La Clique, featuring circus, comedy and caberat.
 Find out more and book tickets on their website.

-If you can’t find what you’re looking for here, then you’re not far away at all from the markets at Covent Garden and Trafalgar Square.
+If you can’t find what you’re looking for here, then you’re not far away from the markets at Covent Garden and Trafalgar Square.
 You’re also in a great location to wander up to Regent Street to admire the Christmas lights displays.

-Dates: 8th November 2023 – 7th January 2024
+Dates: 1st November 2025 – 4th January 2026

 Times: TBC